msu-sp20-cosc458/lecture-29-conflicts/README.md

 # lecture-29-conflicts

 *
-* This is feature 1
+* This is feature 1 - by Dr. Dillon
 *